ya-mat/lapack_etc_make/README.md

 for g++

-- header files of Eigen (in 'Eigen' directory)
+- header files of Eigen (in 'Eigen' and 'unsupported' directory)

 ## Dependency